 The microcontroller on the Zero runs at 3.3V, which means that you must never apply more than 3.3V to its inputs or outputs.
 Care must be taken when connecting sensors and actuators to assure that this is never exceeded.
 Connecting higher voltages, like the 5V commonly used with the other Arduino/Genuino boards, will damage the Zero.

 The microcontroller on the Zero runs at 3.3V, while a board like the Arduino Mega runs at 5V.
-You must never apply more than 3.3V to its inputs or outputs.
+You must never apply more than 3.3V to the Zero's inputs or outputs.
 When you connect sensors and actuators to the Zero always take care that the maximum voltage limits are not exceeded on the pins.
 Connecting higher voltages, like the 5V commonly used with the other Arduino boards, will damage the Zero.
 If in doubt measure the IORef or the VCC pin, which supplies the voltage corresponding to the i/o of your board.

 The board can take power from the USB connectors or from the DC plug (6-20V).